-How is a tenancy agreement terminated?
+How is a rental agreement terminated?

-- the tenant vacates the premises; or
+- the renter vacates the premises and returns the keys; or

-If the tenant has been illegally evicted, they should apply immediately (in person if possible) for an urgent The time and place at which a court or tribunal hears the parties argue their case and makes a decision. at VCAT.
-The tenant should ask VCAT for an order restraining the landlord from further illegal actions, and an order under section 472 that requires the landlord to allow the tenant back onto the premises.
+If a renter has been illegally evicted, they should apply immediately (in person if possible) for an urgent hearing at VCAT.
+The renter should ask VCAT for an order restraining the rental provider from further illegal actions, and an order under section 472 of the RT Act that requires the rental provider to allow the renter back onto the premises.

 Such conduct may amount to a repudiation of the rental agreement, and the renter may seek to recover their goods and apply for compensation for the rental agreement being unlawfully terminated.
 It is recommended that renters in such situations seek legal advice.

 In the event of an illegal eviction, the renter should lodge a complaint with CAV or the police and ask for the rental provider to be prosecuted for a breach of section 91P of the RT Act.
 The renter can also make a compensation claim against the rental provider for any loss or damage caused by the illegal eviction.
 The renter should keep receipts and details of any expenditure caused by the illegal eviction (e.g. the cost of alternative accommodation).

 If a person is not complying with a restraining order, evidence of their non-compliance should be acquired, and legal advice sought immediately (s 480 RT Act; s 122 VCAT Act).